-The Pediatric Optometry Residency is based in the Section of Ophthalmology at Children's Mercy Hospitals and Clinics (CMH).
+The Pediatric Optometry Residency is based in the Section of Ophthalmology at Children's Mercy Kansas City.

 The section includes three clinic locations, five pediatric ophthalmologists, one pediatric ophthalmology fellow, two ophthalmology residents, five optometrists, one optometric resident and one-to-two optometric student externs.